AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 Conditional compilation is less important than it has been in the past due to advances in hardware.
 Nowadays, you might use a run-time flag to handle what may have been traditionally handled at compile-time.
 I explain this fully in **Background** below.
 However, conditional compilation still has its uses, such as for targeting different operating systems.

 Unlike other languages, Go only gives you very coarse control of what is built -- i.e. you can only include/exclude at the file level, rather than individual lines of code.
 This may seem crude, but it actually makes it far easier to understand what code is being built.
-Plus other features of Go (eg empty functions essentially disappear, due to inlining), make it very effective.
+Plus other features of Go (e.g. empty functions essentially disappear, due to inlining), make it very effective.

 # Background